Priyanka Karki: Music career

 Karki recorded Bachchu Kailash's classic "Timi le ta Hoina" which is a cover song and released a video for it.
 Karki also collaborated with YouTube performer Nattu Shah and recorded a cover version of Jason Mraz and Colbie Caillat's 'Lucky'.
 Karki's debut single "Swatantra", which is about freedom, liberation, and independence, was released on 1 January 2016.
 The single had more than 300,000 views during the first two weeks and it hit a million views in the first two months.

-Boogie Woogie Nepal

 Karki is one of the judges for the first international dancing reality show Boogie Woogie Nepal alongside choreographer Kabiraj Gahatraj and actor Dilip Rayamajhi.

 Personal life

 Priyanka Karki married Rochak Mainali, who lives in Troy, New York, when she was 22, the couple divorced two years later.

-After years of speculation, Karki married her long-time boyfriend, fellow Nepalese film actor Ayushman DS Joshi in February 2020.
-She gave birth to their first child, a girl, in September 2021.
+After years of speculation, Karki married her long-time boyfriend, fellow Nepali film actor Ayushman DS Joshi in February 2020.
+She gave birth to their first child, Ayanka Karki Joshi, in September 2021.